kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

    be explicitly triggered to update the pod status with the new resource allocation.

-3. [Scoped for Beta] Caching: Actual pod resource data may be cached to minimize API server load.
-This cache, if implemented, must be invalidated after each successful pod resize to ensure that subsequent reads retrieve the latest information.
+3. [Scoped for Beta] Caching: Actual pod resource data may be cached in memory.
+This cache, if implemented, must be refreshed after each successful pod resize or for every cache-miss to ensure that subsequent reads by the kubelet retrieve the latest information.
 The need for and implementation of this caching mechanism will be evaluated in the beta phase.
 Performance benchmarking will be conducted to determine if caching is required and, if so, what caching strategy is most appropriate.

 **Note for future enhancements for Ephemeral containers with pod-level resources and IPPR**